-Disposal Cell-The grass-covered disposal cell surface was in excellent condition (PL-3).
+Disposal Cell-The grass-covered disposal cell surface was in excellent condition.
 There was no evidence of slumping, settling, erosion, or other modifying processes.
-The grass is mowed and mulched in accordance with the LTSP.
-DOE continued to successfully control noxious and invasive weeds through a combination of mowing and spot-spraying.
+The grass was mowed in accordance with the LTSP.
+Noxious and invasive weeds continue to be successfully controlled through a combination of mowing and spot-spraying.